 - 1. Starting a Floor Plan Using an Architectural Sketch

 - 2. Creating a Drawing Using the Architectural Template

-- 3. Creating the Perimeter Wall with a Polyline and Explode It
+- 3. Creating the Perimeter Wall with a Polyline and Exploding It

 - 4. Creating the Interior Walls with Tools on the Modify Toolbar

-- 5. Using the Properties Tool to Modify a Dimension Variable

-- 6. Roughing in a Bathroom, Vestibule and Stairs
+- 5. Roughing in a Bathroom, Vestibule and Stairs

-- 7. Using a Door Block on a Floor Plan
+- 6. Using a Door Block on a Floor Plan

-- 8. Using a Window Block on a Floor Plan
+- 7. Using a Window Block on a Floor Plan

-- 9. Drawing a Fireplace
+- 8. Drawing a Fireplace

-- 10. Drawing a Kitchen
+- 9. Drawing a Kitchen

-- 11. Drawing a Pantry and Laundry Room
+- 10. Drawing a Pantry and Laundry Room

-- 12. Finishing the Bathroom
+- 11. Finishing the Bathroom

-- 13. Completing the Basement Stairs
+- 12. Completing the Basement Stairs

-- 14. Labeling the Floor Plan
+- 13. Labeling the Floor Plan